Kansas State University

 Kansas State University is located in Manhattan, Kansas.
 It is a public, 4-year or above institution.

-From Wikipedia: Kansas State University (KSU, Kansas State, or K-State) is a public land-grant research university with its main campus in Manhattan, Kansas.
+From Wikipedia: Kansas State University (KSU, Kansas State, or K-State) is a public land-grant research university with its main campus in Manhattan, Kansas, United States.
 It was opened as the state’s land-grant college in 1863 and was the first public institution of higher learning in the state of Kansas.
 It had a record high enrollment of 24,766 students for the Fall 2014 semester.
 The university is classified among “R1: Doctoral Universities – Very high research activity”.
 Kansas State’s academic offerings are administered through nine colleges, including the College of Veterinary Medicine and the College of Technology and Aviation in Salina.
 Graduate degrees offered include 65 master’s degree programs and 45 doctoral degrees.
 Branch campuses are in Salina and Olathe.
 The Kansas State University Salina Aerospace and Technology Campus is home to the College of Technology and Aviation.
 The Olathe Innovation Campus has a focus on graduate work in research bioenergy, animal health, plant science and food safety and security.
+Kansas State’s Staley School of Leadership offers undergraduate Certificates in Leadership Studies and Nonprofit Leadership, a secondary major in Global Food Systems Leadership, and engages over 5,000 students annually through applied learning and leadership development programs.

 Overview of institution

-This, and the rest of the page, use info from the most recent year available, generally 2023.
+This, and the rest of the page, use info from the most recent year available, generally 2024.

-Institution kind: Doctoral Universities: Very High Research Activity
+Institution kind: Doctoral Universities: Highest Research Activity

 Undergrad program: Professions plus arts & sciences, high graduate coexistence